Ask a Question

 Riding: 6 hours

-After breakfast, you will continue riding northwards to the village of Small Laboya and the beautiful valley of Cajupi.
+After breakfast, you will continue riding northwards to the village of Small Labova and the beautiful valley of Cajupi.
 The trail follows the old cobblestone merchant road of Zhapa, with wide-open views of the mountains and valleys - you may even find ancient market artefacts alongside the trail.
-Stop in Small Laboya with its wonderful church and large houses which once belonged to merchants.
-Laboya was the birthplace of Vangjel Zhapa, a well-known businessman and philanthrope who was the organiser of the first modern Olympic Games c.
+You will stop in Small Laboya with its wonderful church and large houses which once belonged to merchants.
+Laboya was the birthplace of Vangjel Zhapa, a well-known businessman and philanthropist who was the organiser of the first modern Olympic Games c.
 200 years ago.

-After visiting the church, continue riding up into the mountains passing endemic vegetation such as Mountain Tea, oregano, wild rose or Dig-Dag (digitalis).
-Follow the mountain path to the valley of Cajupi where you stop for a picnic lunch under the trees.
-Here you can also taste the famous Brati spring water at a typical watering station for the caravans and see a small tower that protected them from bandits known as Karakolls.
+After visiting the church, you will continue riding up into the mountains passing rare vegetation such as mountain tea, oregano, wild rose or Dig-Dag (digitalis).
+We follow the mountain path to the village of Cajupi were you visit some shepherds and have lunch with them.
+You will have the chance to taste the famous Brati spring water at a typical watering station for the caravans and see a small tower that protected them from bandits known as Karakoll.

-The afternoon trail through the valley is across terrain which is ideal for canters and gallops and the horses are happy to oblige.
-Follow the medieval caravan trails past a famous bandit station called Hija e Mallkuar or the Cursed Shadow - this area saw many battles as thieves tried to rob the passing caravans.
-Your destination is the village of Nderan where you will stay with a local cow and shepherding family for the next two nights.
+Your final destination today is the village of Nderan where you will stay with a local farming family for the next two nights.
 You can help the family with the milking process and preparing dinner.
 Dinner will be a mixture of local produce with raki and wine.

 Day 4